 4. How can I manage industry-specific lingo (e.g. medical terms)?

 Many fields use technical language during their events.
-For example, the life science industry.
+For example, the life science industry when they run medical education events, congresses, and satellite symposia, among others.

 This creates a challenge for closed captioning software for live events.
 It’s not easy to produce captions that accurately reflect technical terms.
 And it’s tricky to translate them into other languages.